 Asset Retirement Obligations (ARO).
 SMUD recognizes AROs for its Rancho Seco nuclear power plant facility and the CVFA power plant facility.
-This statement requires measurement of the ARO be based on the best estimate of the current value of outlays expected to be incurred.
+GASB No. 83 requires measurement of the ARO be based on the best estimate of the current value of outlays expected to be incurred.
 The best estimate should be determined using all available evidence and requires probability weighting of potential outcomes when sufficient evidence is available.
 This statement also requires the current value be adjusted for the effects of the general inflation or deflation and an evaluation of relevant factors that may significantly change the estimated asset retirement outlays at least annually.

 Rancho Seco Nuclear Power Plant.
 With the completion of nuclear decommissioning of the former 913 MW nuclear power plant, and the subsequent termination of the 10 Code of Federal Regulations (CFR) 50 license by the Nuclear Regulatory Commission (NRC) effective August 31, 2018, all remaining Rancho Seco decommissioning liability relates to the Independent Spent Fuel Storage Installation (ISFSI) licensed under 10 CFR Part 72.
 Nuclear decommissioning is the process of safely removing nuclear facilities from service and reducing residual radioactivity to a level that permits termination of the NRC licenses and release of the property for unrestricted use.
-Final decommissioning of the ISFSI will occur after the spent nuclear fuel (SNF) and Greater Than Class C (GTCC) radioactive waste are removed from the site and SMUD demonstrates that the site is suitable for release in accordance with release criteria specified in 10 CFR 20, Subpart E and an approved License Termination Plan.
+Final decommissioning of the ISFSI will occur after the spent nuclear fuel (SNF) and Greater Than Class C (GTCC) radioactive waste is removed from the site and SMUD demonstrates that the site is suitable for release in accordance with release criteria specified in 10 CFR 20, Subpart E and an approved License Termination Plan.

 The Department of Energy (DOE), under the Nuclear Waste Policy Act (NWPA) of 1982 as amended, is responsible for permanent disposal of spent nuclear fuel and GTCC radioactive waste, which are currently stored in the Part 72 licensed ISFSI.
 SMUD has a contract with the DOE for the removal and disposal of SNF and GTCC waste.
-All SMUD's SNF and GTCC waste are currently stored in sealed canisters in the ISFSI.
+All SMUD's SNF and

+GTCC waste are currently stored in sealed canisters in the ISFSI.
 However, the date when DOE will remove the fuel and GTCC waste is uncertain.
 In 2010, the DOE formally withdrew the application for licensing of Yucca Mountain as a high-level waste repository.
-While the court-ordered reinstatement of NRC license review activities of Yucca Mountain have yielded generally positive results, Yucca Mountain remains speculative as a disposal option for SMUD's used nuclear fuel.
 The DOE also announced in January 2010 the creation of a Blue-Ribbon Commission to study alternatives for developing a repository for the nation's used nuclear fuel.
 The Commission provided a final report on alternatives in January 2012.
 The DOE evaluated the recommendations and published the report "Strategy for the Management and Disposal of Used Nuclear Fuel and High-Level Radioactive Waste" in January 2013.